 Yesterday, I had another ketamine infusion for my treatment-resistant depression.
 It had been almost five weeks since my previous infusion, and while three weeks was our best guess for my interval, it seems like now I can actually go something like four weeks before really noticing it wearing off.
-I’m hoping that if I keep doing the behavioral things that help my depression (running, volunteering, therapy, etc.), I can at least maintain this amount of time between infusions.
+I’m hoping that if I keep doing the behavioral things that help my depression (running, volunteering, therapy, etc.), I can at least maintain this amount of time between IV ketamine treatment appointments.

 Most of my ketamine infusions have been visually focused, and usually what stands out to me are snapshots of images and colors.
-Yesterday’s infusion, however, was much more auditory-heavy.
+However, some of my ketamine infusions are much more auditory-heavy.
 Throughout it, conversations in the hallway and the other room sounded loud and close, and I felt as if I were being crowded around in the room I was in.
 Strangely, conversations outside the room sounded loud but were completely unintelligible.
 The boundaries of words and sentences disappeared and I was washed in streams of unending verbal noise.
 Nothing made sense, but I still strained to understand.
-The sounds of english words were familiar, but I just couldn’t parse them enough to grasp their meaning.
+The sounds of English words were familiar, but I just couldn’t parse them enough to grasp their meaning.

-The rest of the day is a blur; I slept off and on, interrupted by Stella periodically.
+The rest of the day is a blur.
+I slept off and on, interrupted by Stella periodically.
 It wasn’t until about 6 P.M. that I started to feel more like a person, but I was still glad to crawl into bed at night and sink into sleep.
 This morning, I’m tired.
 I’d like nothing more than to go back to bed for the rest of the day, but I know it’s important to get myself up and moving.
-I do best with routine, so in the interest of helping my brain repair itself, I’ve already had coffee and been to the dog park.
+I do best with routine, so in the interest of helping my brain repair itself through the effects of ketamine therapy, I’ve already had coffee and been to the dog park.
 So far, so good.